Neue Synagoge (Erfurt)

 How long should I spend visiting?

-A visit typically takes about one to two hours, allowing time to explore the synagogue and engage with any exhibitions.
+A visit typically lasts about one to two hours, allowing sufficient time to explore the synagogue and engage with the exhibits.

 Is photography allowed?